 The APA accredited program in clinical psychology at Notre Dame provides excellent research and clinical training for students looking to make a difference in the world of clinical counseling.
 The Clinical area trains academically oriented psychologists who appreciate how science and practice mutually inform one another to advance the discipline and to enhance human functioning.
 The program has a strong commitment to cultural and individual diversity in the research and clinical training provided to students and in the atmosphere in which training takes place.
 The program seeks to recruit students who share a perspective of inclusiveness and interpersonal respect and who wish to become culturally and research-informed clinical psychologists.

 All students in good standing are completely funded for at least five years, including tuition, stipend, and health care.
 Students are encouraged to become involved with issues of social justice and inclusiveness and the program infuses material on cultural and individual diversity throughout the curriculum and both research and clinical training.
-Faculty research interests span a wide variety of contemporary topics in psychology, including: cognitive processes, stress, and emotion regulation in anxiety and depression; developmental psychopathology: effects of child maltreatment on development, translational research interventions, resilience and polyvictimization; effects of honesty, deception, and impression management on social relations and health, among many others including the use of marijuana extracts such as these CBD cartridges.
+Faculty research interests span a wide variety of contemporary topics in psychology, including: cognitive processes, stress, and emotion regulation in anxiety and depression; developmental psychopathology: effects of child maltreatment on development, translational research interventions, resilience and polyvictimization; effects of honesty, deception, and impression management on social relations and health.

 Annual Tuition/Fees: Full Scholarship Guaranteed